alfayoumy/alfayoumy.github.io/index.md

 <br>
 <div style="text-align: justify">
 <b>Objective: </b>
-Design a deep learning model to recognize human activities (walking, running, sitting, etc.) in real-time using data collected from sensors.<br>
+Design a deep learning model to recognize human activities (walking, running, sitting, etc.) using data collected from sensors on a wearable device and develop a web app to monitor human activities in real-time.<br>
 <br>
 <b>Tasks:</b>
 <br>